BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 - To import assets from your external snapshot root into `backend/media/*`, use:

 ```
-npm run media:seed
+npm run media:import
 ```

 You can also target a different snapshot root for one run:

 ```
-npm run media:seed -- --snapshot-root ../cms-media-seedings
+npm run media:import -- --snapshot-root ../cms-snapshots/local
 ```

 If you use the same snapshot root regularly, set `CMS_SNAPSHOT_ROOT` once in repo `.env.local` instead of overriding it on each command.

 Keep `PORTFOLIO_CONTENT_DIR` reserved for authored YAML/content workflows.
 Media scripts do not read it.

-In this repo, `CMS_SNAPSHOT_ROOT` is the external, versionable CMS snapshot on disk.
-"Seed" is just the local hydration verb: copy asset collections from that snapshot root into `backend/media`.
-The preferred operating pattern is local-first: pull from whichever environment is the current upstream source into `local`, snapshot that local state into the seedings/snapshot root, then hydrate `backend/media` from the snapshot.
+In this repo, `CMS_SNAPSHOT_ROOT` is the external, versionable `cms-snapshot` root on disk. `media:import` copies asset collections from that snapshot root into `backend/media`.
+The preferred operating pattern is local-first: pull from whichever environment is the current upstream source into `local`, snapshot that local state into the `cms-snapshot` root, then import `backend/media` from that snapshot.
 That is the preferred workflow, not a claim that every snapshot root must always be local-derived.
-If your canonical working source is under `../cms-snapshots/<target>`, seeding is one step within that snapshot-driven workflow.
+If your canonical working source is under `../cms-snapshots/<target>`, `media:import` is one step within that snapshot-driven workflow.

 This script copies files into `backend/media/*` for local dev only.
 It won't commit media to git.